Wooden figurine on cube and plastic magnifying glass on yellow background

 Write Clear and Compelling Job Posts

-Your company’s reputation plays a huge role in how to hire and retain top talent in a competitive market.
+Employer branding is how your company presents itself as a place to work.
+It plays a huge role in how to hire and retain top talent in a competitive market.
 It communicates:

-• what your brand stands for,
+• what your brand stands for (core values),

 • what it’s like to work with you, and